ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 respect to the marginal likelihood :math:`p_{\theta}(\mathbf{x})`.
 Both depend on the marginal likelihood, whose calculation requires marginalizing out the latent variables :math:`\mathbf{z}`.
-In general, this is computational intractable, requiring exponential time to compute.
-Or, it is analytically intractable and cannot be evaluated in closed-form, as it is in our case where the Gaussian prior is non-conjugate to the Bernoulli likelihood.
+In general, this is computational intractable, requiring exponential time to compute, or it is analytically intractable and cannot be evaluated in closed-form.
+In our case, we suffer from the latter intractability, since our prior is Gaussian non-conjugate to the Bernoulli likelihood.

-To circumvent this intractability we turn to variational inference, which formulates inference as an optimization problem.
+To circumvent this intractability we turn to *variational inference*, which formulates inference as an optimization problem.
 It seeks an approximate posterior :math:`q_{\phi}(\mathbf{z} | \mathbf{x})` closest in Kullback-Leibler (KL) divergence to the true posterior.
 More precisely, the approximate posterior